limartinyk/PoloBot/README.md

 - bot third to last line outputs ending account value (in BTC) if holding opposing currency of btc-curr pair without trading

 https://www.unixtimestamp.com/

+ARBITRAGER BOT

+Arbitrager.py arbitrages between three currency pairs on poloniex.
+The given file arbitrages between Bitcoin, Stellar Lumens, and Monero.
+The logic is explained in comments within the file.

+The code runs perfectly if you enter in your account information.
+Note that poloniex gives fee discounts to high volume arbitragers, so the threshold for profitability will never be reached unless you are a high volume arbitrager.